 Learning to code is interesting, but only if you are interested.
 For those that lack the drive or time to learn, it could post a real obstacle to getting data from the web.

-Sites change all the time, and maintaining scrapers may get very time consuming and costly.
-While scraping ordinary html contents may not be that hard, but we know there are so much more than that.
+Sites change all the time, and maintaining scrapers may get very time-consuming and costly.
+While scraping ordinary HTML content may not be that hard, we know there is so much more than that.
 What about scraping from PDFs, CSVs, or Excels?

 Learn more about what is web scraping if you are interested.

 Most, if not all, of the automatic web scrapers, work by deciphering the HTML structure of the webpage.
 By “telling” the scraper what you need with “drag” and “click”, the program proceeds to “guess” what data you may be after using various algorithms, then eventually fetch the target text, HTML, or URL from the webpage.

 Should you consider using a web scraping tool?